m4ym4y/falling-sand-shader/README.md

 Water falls like sand, but tries to spread out and fill its container unlike dust.
 However, the current version of doesn't really obey any laws of physics.

+### Sink

+Sink is a solid element like a wall, but any particle that lands on it is destroyed.